PZV5077/Game-Collection/README.md

 Released under [GNU 3.0](/LICENSE) by [@EZLJ](https://github.com/EZLJ).
 ## Features

-Includes a Cyberpunk style game selector, specially designed and modified for a better performence on modern computer.
+Includes a Cyberpunk style game selector, games are specially designed and modified for better performence on modern computer.

 Frequently updated with new games and features.